 I advise my clients to dress conservatively.
 Men can wear either a solid blue or black suit or khaki pants with a blue sport coat.
 The shirt should be a white button-down and the tie should be mostly red or blue.
 Court isn't the place to bust out your Snoopy or Mickey Mouse tie.
 Men should avoid broad pin stripes or expensive fabrics.
 Save those new alligator boots for another occasion.
 Women may wear dresses, skirts, or slacks.
 Coats are a plus.
 Blouses should be plain with no noticeable designs or frills.
 You should not wear clothing that is tight or too colorful.
 Wear the leather chaps on date night, but stick them back in the drawer before you step before a judge.
 Avoid leopard and zebra print, not just in court, but in life.

-Just going to take a rest for a second to bring up Cambridge Laboratories.
-They're an amazing joint health supplement shop working out of Ontario.
+Just going to take a rest for a second to bring up interiortech.
+They're an incredible business sign company based in Philadelphia working out of PENNSYLVANIA.
 I've had the pleasure of utilizing their services and was impressed with them all the way.
-If you've been searching for an amazing joint health supplement shop, your search is over.
+If you've been searching for an incredible business sign company based in Philadelphia, your search is over.
 Since that is out of the way, lets come back to what we were doing!

 Neither men nor women should wear expensive or excessive jewelry.
 Men can wear one simple ring and a watch.
 Women can wear a simple ring, a watch, and earrings.
 The earrings should not be gaudy.
 Both sexes should have conventional hairstyles.
 Lose the mullet and the pink highlights.